avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 nucleotide sequences from RefSeq that are associated with colon cancer, follow these steps:

 #.
 Go to the NCBI website, and select 'Nucleotide' from the
-   drop-down list beside the search box.
+   drop-down list above the search box.
 #.
 In the search box, type
-   **"colon cancer" AND srcdb\_refseq[PROP]**, and press 'Go'.
+   **"colon cancer" AND srcdb\_refseq[PROP]**, and press 'Search'.

-This should give you all RefSeq sequences associated with colon cancer.
+This should give you all RefSeq nucleotide sequences for which the phrase 'colon cancer' appears somehwere in the NCBI record.

-Note that you should find fewer sequences than when you just searched for **"colon cancer"**, but these should be higher quality sequences, and their NCBI entries will contain manually curated information about the sequences (eg. details of publications about the sequences and features in them).
+Note that you should find fewer sequences than when you just searched for **"colon cancer"**, but these should be higher quality sequences (since they are RefSeq sequences), and their NCBI entries will contain manually curated information about the sequences (eg. details of publications about the sequences and features in them).

-The search above should have identified RefSeq sequences from several species (eg. human, mouse, etc.) that are associated with colon cancer.
+The search above should have identified RefSeq sequences from several species (eg. human, mouse, etc.) that are associated with colon cancer (or more precisely, where the phrase 'colon cancer' appears somewhere in the NCBI records).
 What if you are only interested in human sequences associated with colon cancer?

 One way to solve this problem is to use NCBI search tags to restrict your search to human sequences.
-The "[ORGN]" search tag allows you to restrict your search to sequences from a particular species (eg. Haemophilus influenzae or set of species (eg.
+The "[ORGN]" search tag allows you to restrict your search to sequences from a particular species (eg. *Mycobacteriuma leprae* or set of species (eg.
 Bacteria).
 To use NCBI search tags to retrieve human RefSeq sequences associated with colon cancer, follow these steps:

 #.
 Go to the NCBI website, and select 'Nucleotide' from the
-   drop-down list beside the search box.
+   drop-down list above the search box.
 #.
 In the search box, type
-   **"colon cancer" AND srcdb\_refseq[PROP] AND "Homo sapiens"[ORGN]**, and press 'Go'.
+   **"colon cancer" AND srcdb\_refseq[PROP] AND "Homo sapiens"[ORGN]**, and press 'Search'.

-This will give you a list of all human nucleotide sequences from RefSeq that are associated with colon cancer.
+This will give you a list of all human nucleotide sequences from RefSeq that are associated with colon cancer (or more precisely, all the human nucleotide sequences from Refseq for which the phrase 'colon cancer' appears somewhere in the NCBI record).

 In the searches above you used the "[PROP]" and "[ORGN]" NCBI sequence tags to retrict your search to a specific subset of the NCBI Sequence Database, or to sequences from a particular taxon, respectively.
 Other useful NCBI sequence tags are:

 -  "[JOUR]": to restrict your search to sequences described in a paper published in a particular journal